oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 * Rewrote overview section incorporating feedback from Leo Tohill
 * Updated summary recommendation bullet points to split out application and server requirements
 * Removed the allowance on hostname-only redirect URI matching, now requiring exact redirect URI matching
-* Updated section 6.2 to drop reference of SPA with a backend component being a public client
+* Updated Section 6.2 to drop reference of SPA with a backend component being a public client
 * Expanded the architecture section to explicitly mention three architectural patterns available to JS apps

 -01